charleskoehl/parsimonious/README.md

 <a name="module_Parsimonious..Parsimonious+toJsn"></a>

 #### parsimonious.toJsn(obj, deep) ⇒ <code>\*</code>
-Convert object to json map, whether it is an instance or subclass instance of Parse.Object, or a plain object that might contain instances or subclass instances of Parse.Object's.
+Convert a Parse.Object, sub-class of Parse.Object,
-Has no effect on plain objects unless deep == true.
+or plain object containing either of those, to json, recursively if desired.

 **Kind**: instance method of [<code>Parsimonious</code>](#module_Parsimonious..Parsimonious)
 **Params**

 - obj <code>object</code> | <code>Parse.Object</code>
-- deep <code>bool</code> <code> = false</code>
+- deep <code>bool</code> <code> = false</code> - If true, converts all Parse.Objects, and sub-classes of Parse.Objects, contained in any plain objects found or created.

 <a name="module_Parsimonious..Parsimonious+newQuery"></a>

 #### parsimonious.newQuery(className) ⇒ <code>Parse.Query</code>
-Return a new Parse.Query instance from a Parse Object class name
+Return a new Parse.Query instance from a Parse Object class name.

 **Kind**: instance method of [<code>Parsimonious</code>](#module_Parsimonious..Parsimonious)
 **Params**